Don't let sickness get you down – Make sure you can rise from the ashes with Phoenix Health Fund

 Get the Phoenix Health Fund Mobile Claiming app

 Phoenix Health Fund

-Compare policies from our panel of health insurers
+Compare policies from our panel of 30+ health funds

-If you want competitive, affordable and quality health cover, consider the policies available from Phoenix Health Fund.
-However, you should always weigh up all your options before you decide which fund can provide the cover you and your family need.
+You should always weigh up all your options before you decide which fund can provide the cover you and your family need.
+You can compare policies offered by Phoenix side by side with other funds and see what's right for you.